uidaholib/digital-collections-docs/content/collection-creation/02-build.md

 ---
-section: CollectionBuilder
+section: Collection Creation
 nav_order: 2
-title: Build a Collection
+title: Preview Changes
 ---

-### Developing Locally
+## Developing Locally

 Before serving/building your project for the **first time**, open terminal in the repository root and run `bundle install`.
 The Gem "bundler" will manage dependencies based on the project's "Gemfile", and generate a new "Gemfile.lock" with the full list of dependencies being used.